 Where to Stay in Colorado Springs

-West Colorado Springs: This residential area is quiet and laid back.
-You’ll be close to nature to enjoy outdoor activities, such as hiking, biking and rock climbing.
+This residential area is quiet and laid back.
+You’ll be close to nature to enjoy outdoor activities, such as hiking, biking, and rock climbing.
 West Colorado Springs is also home to both the Garden of the Gods and the Red Rock Canyon Open Space.

-Manitou Springs: A great resort area to stay for the perfect weekend in Colorado Springs.
+A great resort area to stay for the perfect weekend in Colorado Springs.
 Just outside of the city limits, the town is known for its incredible panoramic views of Pikes Peak.
-You’ll find The Manitou Cliff Dwellings, a group of reassembled ancient cliff structures and the entrance to Pike Peaks Highway here.
-Hike up a steep slope on the Manitou Incline Trail or shop on Manitou Avenue, home to art galleries and specialty boutiques.
+You’ll find The Manitou Cliff Dwellings, a group of reassembled ancient cliff structures, and the entrance to Pike Peaks Highway here.
+Hike up a steep slope on the Manitou Incline Trail (reservations required) or shop on Manitou Avenue, home to art galleries and specialty boutiques.
+If you’re over 21+ and enjoy cannabis, you may consider staying at INNhale Cannabis B&B.

-Camping: Spend some quality time in the great outdoors at one of the many Colorado Springs campgrounds.
-You’ll find rustic walk on sites, fully equipped RV sites, and even cabins!
+Spend some quality time in the great outdoors at one of the many Colorado Springs campgrounds.
+You’ll find rustic walk-on sites, fully equipped RV sites, and even cabins.

 Drive Your Car

 Experience the beauty of the mountain as you ascend up the scenic Pikes Peak Highway.
-There is a $15 per person entry fee to access the road that winds its way up the mountain. **Currently Pikes Peak Summit is considered an active construction zone**
+There is a $15 per person entry fee to access the road that winds its way up the mountain.
+More information from visitcoloradosprings.com

 Private & Group Tours

-If you’re short on time and want to make the most out of your weekend in Colorado Springs you can find private and group tours HERE that will take you to the summit of Pikes Peak as well.
+If you’re short on time and want to make the most out of your weekend you can find private and group tours that will take you to the summit of Pikes Peak as well.

 For The Really Adventurous